syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 ### Point icon

-A point icon is a shape with a dimension of 0 that occupies a single location in coordinate space.
-A point icon has a single x, y coordinate value.
+A point icon has a single geo coordinate value.
 The point icons are often used to define features such as oil wells, landmarks, and elevations.

 {% tabs %}
 {% highlight xaml %}